National Electrical Code Top Ten Tips: Article 517 -- Healthcare Facilities

 essential for life safety and orderly cessation of procedures in the

 event of loss of normal power.
 Note that when we say "provides the requirements" we mean the minimum for electrical safety per 90.1.
 The requirements for meeting performance and reliability goals are in other standards.
 Also, deep expertise is needed for things such as proper testing and commissioning of UPS systems.
+Note the word "systems".
+It is not unheard of for hospitals to have no backup power when the utility supply goes down, because there's nothing connecting the backup power source to the transfer switch.
+Even though all the components were tested the system was not.
+It is much better to schedule a functional test (no surgeries slated for the time slot, etc.) and have a failure that can be addressed with the engineers on site and utility power available to switch back to than to have a failure during an unexpected outage.

 - While communications and signaling is normally the purvey of